rhicspin/cnipol/README.md

 **cnipol** is a software package designed to acquire and analyze data from the Relativistic Heavy Ion Collider (RHIC) polarimeters at the Brookhaven National Lab (BNL).
-The first objective is usually referred to as the 'online' part of this package which is designed to support the data acquisition and the second objective is referred to as the 'offline' data analysis.
+The first objective of this package is usually referred to as the "online" layer and designed to support the data acquisition and to provide a quick feedback by carrying a fast online analysis.
+The second objective is to execute a more rigorous "offline" data analysis and present the results in a systematic way.
+It is normally referred to as the "offline" layer of **cnipol**.

 There is a wiki page with some details about the RHIC polarimetry: